Corbetti Geothermal

 Planet

 Ethiopia is well-positioned to achieve carbon-neutral growth.
-Approximately 90 per cent of the country’s electricity comes from hydropower.
+Over 95 per cent of the country’s electricity comes from hydropower.
 However, hydropower generation is vulnerable to variations in rainfall patterns due to climate change.
 Geothermal has potential to deliver a new source of baseload, renewable energy to Ethiopia’s energy mix.

 People

-The access roads built to date have significantly increased mobility in the area surrounding the project, helping local residents get to school and the market.
-A new water system will be installed as part of the project.
+The access roads built to date have significantly increased mobility in the area surrounding the project, helping local residents collect water, and get to the market.
+A new drilling water system will be installed as part of the project.
 If suitable sources are identified, the project plans to supply drinking water to local communities experiencing water stress.

 Wider economy

-As part of wider government efforts, development of geothermal energy will allow the government to reduce its reliance on imported fossil fuels and, combined with energy efficiency initiatives, will generate a surplus of energy that can be exported through planned interconnections.
+As part of wider government efforts, development of geothermal energy will allow the government to electrify transport infrastructure to reduce its reliance on imported fossil fuels and will generate a surplus of energy that can be exported through planned interconnections.
 Such exports will improved Ethiopia’s balance of payments by billions of dollars by 2030.

 Technical assistance

-Technical assistance grants have supported activities such as drinking water feasibility studies, a study on the use of geothermal brine, providing solar power for local health clinics, legal support to the government, and a feasibility study to partially replace diesel generators with solar generators during construction.
-In addition, PIDG provided a grant for a study into the potential for the heat from a geothermal project to support agricultural industrial park.
+Technical assistance grants have supported activities such as drinking water feasibility studies, providing solar power for local health clinics, legal support to the government, and a feasibility study to partially replace diesel generators with solar generators during construction.
+In addition, PIDG provided a grant for a study into the potential uses for geothermal brine, including using the heat to support an agricultural industrial park.

 Project News